 May 7, 12:30pm ET

-[Event at Capacity] Please join webcast live at 12:30pm ET or view archived video on our site shortly after.
+[New Location] Harvard Law School, Wasserstein Hall, Milstein East C [Event at Capacity] Please join webcast live at 12:30pm ET or view archived video on our site shortly after.

 For decades, policymakers and futurists have heralded digital tools as essential to the the future of learning.
 Has the moment of disruptive transformational revolution finally arrived?
 If we are at a watershed moment, what futures are available to us?

 In this luncheon presentationwe'll explore the different futures made possible by these digital tools, and examine the political and civic implications of transforming schools and learning with networked technologies.

 Justin Reich is an educational researcher interested in the future of learning in a networked world.
 Currently, he is a Fellow at the Berkman Center for Internet and Society, a visiting lecturer at MIT, and the director of online community, research, and practice at Facing History and Ourselves.
 Justin is the co-founder of EdTechTeacher, a professional learning consultancy devoted to helping teachers leverage technology to create student-centered, inquiry-based learning environments.
 He earned his doctorate from Harvard University, where he led the Distributed Collaborative Learning Communities project, a Hewlett Foundation funded initiative to examine how social media are used in K-12 classrooms.
 He writes the EdTechResearcher blog for Education Week, and his writings have appeared in Educational Researcher, the Washington Post, the Christian Science Monitor, and other publications.